-As at 31 December 2020 the Group has securities sold under repurchase agreements amounted to AMD 3,182,001 thousand which were classified as measured at FVOCI and amortised cost (2019: didn't have).
+As at March 2021 the Group has securities sold under repurchase agreements amounted to AMD 10,333,344 thousand which were classified as measured at FVOCI (2020: AMD 3,182,001 thousand which were classified as measured at FVOCI and amortised cost).

-The associated liabilities, which are recorded against the cash received for such transactions, are presented in the consolidated statement of financial position as at 31 December 2020 as amounts due to banks with carrying amount of AMD 3.074,106 thousand.
-(2019: didn't have).
+The associated liabilities, which are recorded against the cash received for such transactions, are presented in the consolidated statement of financial position as at 31 March 2021 as amounts due to banks with carrying amount of AMD 10,001,534 thousand, (2020: AMD 3,074,106 thousand).